sbenhaim/mpls/README.md

 Want to know more about `MaxBox`es?
 You'll want to read the java API.

-Mac: /Applications/Max [version]/java-doc/api/index.html
+Mac: `/Applications/Max [version]/java-doc/api/index.html`
-Windows: TODO
-Linux: TODO
+Windows: `/Program Files/Common Files/Cycling '74/java-doc/api/index.html` (maybe)

 You also have access to a few others